SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

 ## Exercise 2.1 Viewing a List of Database Objects

-1. Database objects can be viewed in the catalog browser as shown below after selecting the HDI container connection and then **Tables**.
+1. Database objects such as tables, views, functions, and procedures can be viewed in the catalog browser as shown below.

     ![](images/tables.png)